laudrap/FirstTS/README.md

 - #### Responsible to manage the application's datas
-    - Interacts with OpenWeather and the Cache
+    - Interacts with OpenWeather and the cache
     - Processes Datas

 - #### Authorization